 Shopping Centre Management - 237 'Vital and Viable' Factors

 As part of our series on vital and viable high streets, the High Streets Task Force is presenting 'evidence on a page' summaries of over 200 factors that influence the success of high streets.
-Here we address shopping centre management; the management of a planned shopping centre’s physical space in order to attract footfall and retail traffic to shopping centre tenants (Roberts et al., 2010).
+Here we address shopping centre management; shopping centre management refers to the management of a planned shopping centre’s physical space in order to attract footfall and retail traffic to shopping centre tenants.

 The devastating changes that online retailing and the so called “retail apocalypse” brought to the retail fabric also has implications for the majority of UK planned shopping centres.
-These centres are still closely linked to archetypal, brick‐and‐mortar retailing configurations, and thus their management is strongly linked to traditional service marketing and marketing management elements, such as access and accessibility (to and from the centre, as well as within the centre), internal/external design, tenant mix, customer service, costs, communications, etc. (Kirkup and Rafiq, 1999; Warnaby et al., 2005).
+These centres are still closely linked to archetypal, brick‐and‐mortar retailing configurations, and thus their management is strongly linked to traditional service marketing and marketing management elements, such as access and accessibility, internal/external design, tenant mix, customer service, costs, communications, etc. (Warnaby et al., 2005).
+It is therefore of utmost importance that shopping centres are managed effectively, as they account for the varying wants, needs and resource inputs of a plethora of place-based actors, which is key to the competitiveness and survival of the shopping centre and the location.

 Shopping centre management is one of 237 factors that have been identified as influencing the vitality and viability of the high street.